total-typescript/total-typescript-book/book-content/chapters/13-modules-scripts-declaration-files.md

 Just like regular TypeScript files, declaration files can be treated as either modules or scripts based on whether or not the `export` keyword is used.
 In the example above, `musicPlayer.d.ts` is treated as a module because it includes the `export` keyword.

 This means that without an `export`, declaration files can be used to add types to the global scope.
-Even setting `moduleDetection` to `force` won't change this behavior - `moduleDetection` doesn't affect `.d.ts` files.
+Even setting `moduleDetection` to `force` won't change this behavior - `moduleDetection` is always set to `auto` for `.d.ts` files.

 For example, we could create an `Album` type that we want to be used across the entire project: